 Working Together to Safeguard Children

-Information about how Early Help is implemented in Buckinghamshire can be found on the BSCB (Buckinghamshire Safeguarding Children Board) website including details of the following :
+Information about how Early Help is implemented in Buckinghamshire can be found on the BSCP (Buckinghamshire Safeguarding Children Partnership) website including details of the following :

 - Threshold Document and Referral Flow-chart: these documents should be used to help you make a decision about what you should do next when you have concerns about a child.